surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-08.md

 - Literals
 - Calls to the [ConvertFrom-StringData](xref:Microsoft.PowerShell.Utility.ConvertFrom-StringData)
   cmdlet
-- Any other cmdlets identified via the **supportedcommand** parameter
+- Any other cmdlets identified via the **SupportedCommand** parameter

 If the `ConvertFrom-StringData` cmdlet is used, the key/value pairs can be expressed using any form of string literal.
 However, *expandable-string-literal*s and *expandable-here-string-literal*s must